JOHN HORRIGAN

 "GREAT AMERICAN FIRES OF THE 19th CENTURY"

-Description: During the industrial revolution of the 19th century, the United States was afflicted with many urban conflagrations and wildfires as tactical firefighting and fire prevention practices were undeveloped.
-Cities underwent transformations as areas formerly occupied by the impoverished social classes were unexpectedly displaced by major fires and consequently relocated to different urban neighborhoods.
+Description: During the industrial revolution of the 19th century, the United States was afflicted with many urban conflagrations and wildfires as tactical firefighting and fire prevention practices were under-developed.
+Cities underwent transformations as many areas formerly occupied by impoverished social classes were unexpectedly displaced by major fires and consequently relocated to different urban neighborhoods.
 Reconstruction in these fire-ravaged wards of poverty attracted both new industry and the affluent.
 Cities were both architecturally and culturally revamped as they either relinquished or claimed their place as key industrial and artistic centers.
 Join historian John Horrigan as presents a lecture and slide show that recounts a chronology of great American fires during the 19th century, including Portsmouth, NH (1802), Newburyport, MA (1811), Nantucket, MA (1846), East Boston, MA (1861), Lawrence, MA (1864), Portland, ME (1866), Boston, MA (1872), Martha's Vineyard, MA (1883) and Roxbury, MA (1894).

 CLICK HERE FOR MORE DETAILS ABOUT GREAT AMERICAN FIRES OF THE 19th CENTURY